 If you are purchasing a want, then do the same thing.
 Stop.
 Think.
-Say “I am spending this money on a new top for myself.
+Say, “I am spending this money on a new top for myself.
 This shirt will make me happy and make me feel confident.
 I am happy that I can buy pretty shirts”.

 Doing this exercise every so often will help you focus your thoughts and spending on the things that bring you joy.
 This is mindful spending.
 Every purchase has a purpose.
-Every dollar spent is on something that is important to you.
-Bringing joy and light into your life is a valid reason to spend money that you have.
+Every dollar spent is spent on something that is important to you.
+Bringing joy and light into your life is a valid reason to spend the money that you have.

 Managing your money is not just about looking for ways to save on groceries or being thrifty and frugal.
 There is a larger picture towards money management that includes both spending and saving.
 Saving for the future is not only about depriving yourself of every temptation.
 You can live and enjoy the moment while preparing for the future (saving for a down-payment) and fixing the mistakes of the past (like paying off credit card debt).